kyma-project/busola/README.md

 ENVIRONMENT=your-environment-name
 ```

-The value of the `ENVIRONMENT` variable points from which directory from [public/environemnt](./public/environments) fethc the configuration.
-When the `ENVIRONMENT` is set to `my-env`, the busola will look for custom configuration in [public/environemnt/my-env](./public/environments/my-env).
+When the `ENVIRONMENT` is set to `my-env`, the busola looks for custom configuration in [public/environemnt/my-env](./public/environments/my-env).
-If the `ENVIRONMENT` is not set, busola fetch default configuration.
+If the `ENVIRONMENT` is not set busola fetch default configuration which has the same structure as custom configuration located in [public](./public)

 In case of docker image, the file `active.env` is created from `ENVIRONMENT` env at the startup to image.